Loading Events

 Register

-Limits to Gender Equity in Science Communication
+Limits to Gender Equity in Science Communication (Hybrid)

 The public continuously seeks scientific expertise on pressing issues and the scientists are becoming increasingly conscious of the importance of engaging with the public through different media outlets.
 Understanding and addressing contemporary societal challenges crucially depends on hearing diverse perspectives of a wide variety of scientists.
 Yet, past research has shown that time in the media spotlight is unequally distributed between researchers belonging to different social groups.